 - HomeRight C900146 Air Flow Spray Shelter

-I’ve airbrushed miniatures for years with acrylic paint, but until now have not considered using a spray booth.
+I’ve airbrushed miniatures for years with acrylic paint, but until now have not considered using an airbrush spray booth.
 While shopping for ways to improve my hobby space, I’ve learned quite a lot about why a spray booth is a good investment.

 Continue reading or skip ahead with this link to see the review of my top 10 recommended best spray booths for painting miniatures and models.

 In a Hurry?
 See the Top 3 Spray Booths! 🏆